home-assistant/developers.home-assistant/blog/2024-08-27-changed-icon-translations-schema.md

 ### Impact on custom cards

-Icons data sent to frontend will always be according to the new format, custom cards displaying service icons need to be adjusted.
+Icons data sent to the frontend will always be according to the new format, custom cards displaying service icons need to be adjusted.